4.9 out of 5 49,266 reviews

 That car battery stores units of electricity.
 It stores kWh.

-Let’s consider the Renault Zoe.
-It has a 52 kWh battery.
+Let’s consider the Renault Scenic E-Tech.
+It has a battery with a usable capacity of 87 kWh.
 What does that mean?
-When fully charged, the Zoe can store 52 units of electricity.
+When fully charged, the Scenic can store 87 units of electricity.

-Imagine you leave home in the Zoe on a full battery and then return at the end of the day having consumed 15 kWh of electricity (that equates to roughly 60 miles of driving).
-The battery will now have 37 kWh remaining in it (52 minus 15).
+Imagine you leave home in your electric Renault Scenic on a full battery and then return at the end of the day having consumed 15 kWh of electricity.

-You plug the car in to start charging its battery.
-Assuming you have had a dedicated EV charging point installed, it will take a couple of hours to charge the battery back up to 52 kWh.
-That’s 1 kWh of electricity into your Zoe’s battery every 8 minutes, approximately.
+When the car does start charging, it takes just a couple of hours to charge the battery back up to 87 kWh.
+That’s 1 kWh of electricity back into your Scenic's battery every 8 minutes, approximately.

 kW Meaning

-OK, now for the harder definition of kW.
+OK, now for the harder definition of kW, which is short for 'kilowatt'.

 Think of a kettle.
 Many kettles are rated at 2 kW.
 That means the kettle needs 2 kW of power to boil your water.